oplS15projects/Graphical-Presentation-of-Information-Using-Racket-and-Its-Libraries/README.md

 ##Lapsus OPL S15 Final Project

 ###First Milestone
-* slides drafted in powerpoint
+* Slides drafted in powerpoint
 * Outline coded in rkt
-* titles and textual info added
+* Titles and textual info added
-* styles applied (draft)
+* Styles applied at basic level(draft) such as coloring